stustanet/stustanet-website/content/support/_index.en.md

 ## Frequently Answered Questions {#faq}

 ### I have set up my Internet according to the instructions.
 But I still have no connection?
 This can have many causes.
-The best way to do this is to perform a connection test with the [instructions for the StuStaNet selftest]({{< ref "selftest.en.md" >}}).
+The best way to do this is to perform a connection test with the [StuStaNet Selftest]({{< ref "selftest.en.md" >}}).

 If you are using a router, you can find solutions on the [Router Problems First Aid]({{< ref "router_problems.en.md" >}}) page.

- With the result of the test and the information what did not work during the problem solving you can contact the network administrators by [mail to the network administrators]({{< ref "#mail" >}})).
+ With the result of the test and the information what did not work during the problem solving you can [contact the network administrators by mail]({{< ref "#mail" >}})).

 ### How do I set up my own router that I did not buy from StuStaNet?
-In addition to the routers we offer for sale on the StuStaNet, you can also buy and set up your own router.
+In addition to the routers we offer for sale at StuStaNet, you can also buy and set up your own router.
 You can find information on this on the [General Router Setup]({{< ref "router_instructions.en.md" >}}) page.

 ### I moved within Studentenstadt.
 Do I have to become a member again?